Thursday, December 26, 2024

 Another interesting fact about Gukovo: its former mayor Viktor Gorenko works for Alexander Barymov, who is closely connected with Medvedchuk’s business.
 This could be a mere coincidence, but Gorenko’s son Stanislav works at Florence, and legal services for Florence were provided by a company that previously belonged to Barimov.
 In other words, “Florence” is connected by several threads with people from Medvedchuk’s team.

-Both of Yurchenko’s partners, in turn, are associated with the Region investment company, with which Medvedchuk is well acquainted.
+Both of Yurchenko’s partners, in turn, are associated with the investment company Region, with which Medvedchuk is well acquainted.
 Godfather Putin and the new owner of Donbass also have overlap.
 People from Medvedchuk’s team participate in Yurchenko’s business, and the parent company of Soyuzmetallservice is a financial donor for the gasket company, through which money flows into the business associated with Medvedchuk.

 By the end of March 2022, after weeks of merciless shelling, Mariupol was reduced to ruins.